 Key drivers include:

 • Regulatory pressure.
 The EU AI Act's Article 10 requires providers of high-risk AI systems to document data governance and demonstrate that training, validation, and test datasets meet quality and bias criteria.
-Effective compliance depends on robust data management, lineage, and documentation covering data sourcing, transformation, and use.2Data and Data Governance - Guide
+Effective compliance depends on robust data management, lineage, and documentation covering data sourcing, transformation, and use.[2]

 • Data quality for enterprise AI.
-A 2024 Ataccama study found that 69% of chief data officers cite data quality as their primary challenge in leveraging AI.4UK firms are pouring money into AI, but they won't see a return on investment unless they address these key issues Poor or weakly governed data can transform AI projects into compliance and operational risks.
+A 2024 Ataccama study found that 69% of chief data officers cite data quality as their primary challenge in leveraging AI.[4]
+Poor or weakly governed data can transform AI projects into compliance and operational risks.

 This context underscores the relevance of Bedrock Data's recent funding and Snowflake's governance strategy, including the Snowflake Horizon Catalog and investments in governance- and trust-centered platforms.